Aquilafer/oss-repo-template/projects/Analysis of Open Source/project.md

 so obscure that the first Google search for "tor community" is to a Star Wars site [12].
 Overall, I wanted to give the Nyx community a perfect score for this category, but I couldn't because the community was really too small and didn't have any guidelines for proper conduct.
-Thus, I scored a one in this category.
+Thus, I scored it a one in this category.

 For such a small and specific program, I was pleasantly surprised to find